 To join the Virtual Town Hall on Saturday, June 27 at 4 p.m., visit: covid19communityresources.com.
 The Town Hall will be available through Zoom and FBLive@CloseHealthGap.

 For more information on the Virtual Town Hall or Association programs, contact Ms. Holmes at email@example.com.

 Read the latest on Chapter programs, fundraising events, advocacy and public awareness activities, national research efforts and much more in the latest edition of the Cornerstone, the official newsletter of the Alzheimer's Association of Greater Cincinnati.

-Click here for the most recent edition of Cornerstone - Summer 2019.
+Click here for the most recent edition of Cornerstone - Fall/Winter 2019.

 Spring 2019 - Click here to view

 Thanks to the efforts of volunteers, donors, corporate sponsors and chapter staff, the 2019 Cincinnati Tri-State Walk to End Alzheimer's surpassed its fundraising goal of $1.18 million.
 The Walk at Sawyer Point attracted nearly 4,300 participants and ranked #8 in the nation, out of more than 600 Walks to End Alzheimer's events conducted last year.

 "We simply could not have succeeded without the invaluable work of our volunteers, donors and coporate partners.
 Their commitment and support is truly inspiring," said Executive Director Paula Kollstedt.